hydavinci/auto-header/README.md

 2. Add `#include "example.h"` at the top of the file
 3. If the header file doesn't exist and the user chooses to create it, generate a new header file with a basic structure

+When pressing `F4` while in `example.cpp`, the extension will open `example.h` (or offer to create it if it doesn't exist).

 ## Version History

+### 0.0.2
+- Added F4 key functionality to switch between header and source files
+- Added include statement sorting capability
+- Improved header detection with multiple search strategies
+- Fixed performance issues with configuration caching

 ### 0.0.1
 - Initial release